d-run/drun-docs/docs/zh/docs/en/blogs/0327-transformer.md

 However, several investors have told AI Technology Review that they have struggled with whether to invest in RWKV, betting on non-Transformers.
 Due to significant internal disagreements—fearing that non-Transformers may not perform well—they ultimately gave up.

-Currently, based on the existing hardware computing power foundation, it is very challenging to create LLMs on the edge with Transformers; calculations and inferences still need to be done in the cloud, and the response speed is unsatisfactory, making it difficult for end-users to accept.
+Currently, based on the existing hardware computing resource foundation, it is very challenging to create LLMs on the edge with Transformers; calculations and inferences still need to be done in the cloud, and the response speed is unsatisfactory, making it difficult for end-users to accept.

 An industry insider told AI Technology Review, "On the edge, RWKV may not necessarily be the optimal solution, because with advancements in semiconductors, AI chips are evolving.
 In the future, the costs of hardware, computing, and energy will eventually be leveled out, and LLMs could easily run directly on the edge without needing significant changes to the underlying architecture.
 One day, we will reach such a critical point."